 Preeti Gaonkar (India)

 Tomas Clavijo (Spain)

 Unicult2020 program is supported by:

-Daniela Urem, President
+Daniela Urem, President / Education

 The Croatian Cultural Alliance establishes close connections and interdependencies between teaching, research as well as the international collaboration, public projects and events.
 It promotes critical thinking and new forms of cultural policy and management, artistic and intellectual engagement at the intersections of art, culture, science and society.